• Skip to primary navigation

 Total = $17.78

-Be sure to read How I Tamed the Laundry Giant and Won.
-Practical ideas that I have implemented to drastically cut down the amount of time I spend doing laundry.
-And check out my no-heat Liquid Laundry Detergent Recipe!
+Be sure to read How I Tamed the Laundry Giant and Won for practical ideas that helped me spend much less time on laundry.
+You may also enjoy my no-heat Liquid Laundry Detergent Recipe!

 Thanks for posting this!
 Ok, so did you use a box grater initially on the soap, or just the grating blade on the processor?
 Also, we have a top loader (kickin' it old school here) so how much do you think we would need?